rainlanguage/arb-bot/README.md

 - `--arb-address` The Arb (ZeroExOrderBookFlashBorrower) contract address deployed on the working network.

 Other optional arguments are:
-- `-z` or `--zeroex` Use 0x API platform to clear order, default uses Curve.fi platform for clearing
+- `-z` or `--zeroex` Use 0x API platform for the app, default uses Curve.fi platform
 - `-a` or `--api-key` The 0x API key to use for quoting 0x with.
 Can also be set in env variables as `API_KEY`, see below.
 - `-s` or `--slippage` The slippage that can be set for the trades, the default is 0.001 which is 0.1%
 - `-g` or `--gas-coverage` The percentage of gas to cover to be considered profitable for the transaction to be submitted, between 0 - 100, default is 100 meaning full coverage